 Blue Hill at Stone Barns does a great job of bringing city folks out to the rural farm area in Pocantico Hills, New York, located about 30 miles north of New York City.
 The upscale restaurant operates within the Stone Barns Center for Food and Agriculture.
 There are no menus, and a dinner will run you at least $300 per person.
 Did I mention that it’s sold out 2 months in advance?
 Getting to the location from the city isn’t easy or cheap, so they have done a great job of communicating the “farm to table” value of investing the time and money to visit them.
 And visitors are educated about their food and where it comes from.

-The farm of the future will look very different from the one I worked on as a kid.
+The American farm will look very different from the one I worked on as a kid.
 Now cows have their own fitbits, facial recognition to track how much milk they’ve given, and even cow massages.

 But progress can be good.
 Since the Industrial Revolution it’s freed up more of our time to do other things.
-Inventors and innovators are notorious for disrupting industries, and you simply can’t stop progress in the farm of the future.
+Inventors and innovators are notorious for disrupting industries, and you simply can’t stop progress.